comolo/contao-supertheme/README.md

 ## What is SuperTheme?
-SuperTheme is a Contao 3 module to easily add assets to a page layout. **SuperTheme automatically compiles your assets, combines them and adds them to your webpage.** Currently SCSS, CoffeeScript and Javascript are supported.
+SuperTheme is a Contao 3 module to easily add assets to a page layout. **SuperTheme automatically compiles your assets, combines them and adds them to the HTML markup.** Currently SCSS, CoffeeScript and Javascript are supported.

 ## Installation
 There are two ways to install this Contao plugin:
 *  **Contao extension catalog**: You can find this extension by the name "supertheme".
 *  **From Github**: Download this github repository and merge the "system" folder into your Contao-installation.
-Don´t forget to update the database!
+Don´t forget to update the database and to rebuilt the internal cache!

 ## Configuration